 Be introduced to the fundamentals of engineering before choosing an area of specialisation.

 This course is aimed at students seeking a career in engineering.
 It allows you to specialise in one of seven engineering disciplines.
 Upon graduating from this program you may be eligible for entry into the relevant bachelor degree program or work in a relevant field of study.

 You’ll choose subjects relevant to your engineering major and undertake a real-world project to design, develop, and present a product.

 - Computer and Network Engineering

 - Mechanical Engineering

 In the first year, you’ll learn fundamental principles of engineering that apply across the different major areas.
 At the end of the first year you’ll select the major you’ll specialise in for your second year.

-If you have maintained a grade point average (GPA) of 2.0 or higher, you’ll be eligible for guaranteed entry into a degree program relevant to your major, with credit for 192 study points (equivalent to two years’ study).
+If you have maintained a grade point average (GPA) of 2.0 or higher, you’ll be eligible for guaranteed entry into a degree program relevant to your major, with credit for 192 credit points.

 This program provides a pathway into engineering and related professions that have been experiencing skills shortages for many years.